 Students who plan to pursue graduate work or employment in chemistry or a related science are encouraged to satisfy the requirements for a degree certified by the American Chemical Society (ACS).
-In order to qualify for an ACS certified degree, students must take 270 and either 265 or 423 and must take an additional elective course at the 300- or 400-level, in addition to satisfying all other concentration requirements.
+In order to qualify for an ACS certified degree, students must take both 265 and 270, in addition to satisfying all other concentration requirements.
 Students who plan to attend graduate school in chemistry or chemically related fields are advised to take both 321 and 322.
 We invite all interested students to attend the departmental seminar series, which is a required part of 371, 551 and 552.
 Departmental honors are determined on the basis of distinguished coursework in chemistry (normally a minimum GPA of 3.5) and in the Senior Thesis.

 A minor in chemistry consists of five courses, at least one of which must be at the 300-level or above.
 Chem 298 may not be counted towards satisfying the requirements for the minor.
 The minimum requirement in chemistry for preparation for medical school consists of 120 or 125; 190 and 255; and one additional course at the 200 level.
 Students who take Chem 270 as their additional 200-level course may also need to take Bio 346 to satisfy medical schools’ Biochemistry requirement.

 Principles of Chemistry.

 Exploration of the central principles and theories of chemistry including stoichiometry, thermodynamics, equilibrium, reaction kinetics, and molecular structure and bonding.
 For students intending to pursue post-graduate work in the Health Professions, this course satisfies the first semester of a one-year General Chemistry requirement.
 (Quantitative and Symbolic Reasoning.)
 Three hours of lecture and three hours of laboratory.
-Dawood.
+Brewer, Dawood.

 Principles of Chemistry: Fundamentals to Applications.